Til-Weimann/witcher3-heightmaps/README.md

 If you have any questions or problems, head to the Discussions page and ask away. :D

 # Other
+- The terrains do not use the same scale, the ratio between image size and actual terrain size is not always the same.
+One way you can find out the right dimensions is to use the xy() console command ingame to teleport yourself to the edges.
+For example, Velen is (8250m)² and Skellige (7475m)².

 - If you wonder what data is stored in the other w2ter.N.buffer files, check out this GDC Presentation: https://archive.org/details/GDC2014Gollent